avanthikarajesh30/PM_ACCELERATOR/README.md

  •	README.md: This file, detailing the project overview, methodology, and instructions.

  •	weather_map.html: An interactive map displaying geographical patterns in the weather data.
+ .      deatiled_project_report.pdf : A complete report and analysis of the Assessment

   1. Open and run the Advanced_Assessment.ipynb  notebook on colab to reproduce the analyses.

- 2. Open spatial_analysis_map.html in your web browser to interact with the spatial analysis.
+ 2. Open weather_map.html in your web browser to interact with the spatial analysis.